keith-light-proagrica/FE-guidelines/README.md

 -   These are highly specific rules and should be used sparingly.
 -   Due to their targeted rules you could use `!important`
--   Utilities should be abstracted, reusable and not at risk of becoming out of date (EG `.red` may change to `.blue` but `.highlight` will likely remain the same).
+-   Utilities should be abstracted, reusable and not at risk of becoming out of date (EG `.red` may change to `.blue` but `.u-highlight` will likely remain the same).

 ## Stateful Namespaces